andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

  Also the implementor should consider how to transform the simple main expression which is represented in CExp.

+ As Idris does not focuses on memory management and threading.
+The custom backend should model these concept for the program that is compiled from the Idris user facing source code.
+One possible approach is to reuse as much as possible from the host/custom backend and/or implement a runtime that is capable of handling the memory management and threading.

 Which IR should be consumed by the custom back-end?
 ---------------------------------------------------